tanveersaleem786/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages and web applications rather than merely to define its presentation or look.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline
+height and width properties have no effect
+Only takes up as much space as its content

+Block
+Both height and width can be used to adjust sizing of the element Takes up as much width as its parent element will allow

 3. What are the 4 areas of the box model?

+Margin
+Border
+Padding
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+Make easy coordination among developers
+Version control made easy
+Used to track changes in any set of files

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.